What happens next? Information for kids about separation and divorce

 When things work out

-Jasmine lived weekdays with her mom and her mom’s new partner.
+Malaika lived weekdays with her mom and her mom’s new partner.
 Her dad worked out of town.
 When her dad came back on the weekends, she lived with him.
-"It doesn’t bother me because I know that I will see them both and it’s been that way as long as I can remember," Jasmine explained.
+"It doesn’t bother me because I know that I will see them both and it’s been that way as long as I can remember," Malaika explained.
 "I used to bring an overnight bag to school.
 Now, it’s just easier to leave things in both places."

 What object is king of the classroom?